flarum/docs/guide/startdiscussion.md

 ### Tags

-On the form, you'll need to select some tags to categorise what you are talking about.
+On the form, you'll need to select some tags to categorize what you are talking about.
 Click on "Choose Tags" from the screenshot above, and the following page will display:

 ![SS - Tag screen](687474703a2f2f692e696d6775722e636f6d2f5662794e6e375a2e706e67.png)